-I suppose this blog is intended to be a writing sandbox–a place for me to practice, to sharpen my tools, take some risks, learn some new things, and perhaps, ultimately, to try to convince myself that I needn’t hesitate to say, “I am a writer.”
+So I suppose this blog is intended to be a writing sandbox–a place for me to practice, to sharpen my tools, take some risks, learn some new things, and perhaps, ultimately, to try to convince myself that I needn’t hesitate to say, “I am a writer.”

 Other things about me: I’m an introvert; I like to think I’m an affable sort.
 I read a lot.
 I enjoy being outdoors.
 I’m a bit of a news junkie.
 I’m an okay guitar player, a so-so bass player, a wannabe banjo player, and a terrible mandolin player.
-I goof around with keyboards and MIDI sometimes, but not in front of other people.
+I goof around with keyboards and MIDI sometimes, but generally not in front of other people.
 I am a fairly competent woodworker, having learned it from my dad, mostly.
 I’m a licensed amateur radio operator and an electronics nerd–I like to build radios and audio gadgets and fiddle with microprocessors.
 I enjoy making things and fixing things.

 I am a follower of Jesus Christ.
 I affirm the Apostles’ Creed without reservation.
-I once had a much longer list of theological things about which I was certain than I do now, and I’m increasingly comfortable with the mystery of the faith.
+I once had a much longer list of theological things about which I was certain than I do now, and I’m increasingly comfortable with the mystery of the Christian faith.